virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 - low-risk rate mean: about **0.3003**
 - low-risk rate SD: about **0.000496**

-That low standard deviation on segment size was especially important.

 ### Why This
 This stage is where EDA directly influenced decisions.